oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-using-magic-string-when-referencing-propertyvariable-names/rule.md

 ---

- ​Hard coded strings when referencing property and variable names can be problematic as your codebase evolves, and can make your code brittle.
+Hard coded strings when referencing property and variable names can be problematic as your codebase evolves, and can make your code brittle.

-​​(if customer.Address.ZipCode == null) throw new ArgumentNullException("ZipCode");
+(if customer.Address.ZipCode == null) throw new ArgumentNullException("ZipCode");
-Figure: ​​​Bad Example - Hardcoding a reference to a property
+Figure: Bad Example - Hardcoding a reference to a property

-​​(if customer.Address.ZipCode == null) throw new ArgumentNullException(nameof(customer.Address.ZipCode));
+(if customer.Address.ZipCode == null) throw new ArgumentNullException(nameof(customer.Address.ZipCode));
-​​Figure: Good Example - Using nameof() operator to avoid hardcoded strings
+Figure: Good Example - Using nameof() operator to avoid hardcoded strings